 - New Student: You are a new student if you have never registered at Cañada, CSM or Skyline College before.
-If you attended Cañada as high school student, you are still considered a "new" college student. - Returning Student: If you have not attended any of the last three semesters (including summer session) at Cañada, CSM or Skyline you must submit an Application for Admissions for the Fall 2019 Semester. - New Transfer Student: If you have attended a college or university other than Cañada College, CSM or Skyline College, you are a new transfer student at Cañada College. - · Continuing Student: You are a continuing student if you
+If you attended Cañada as high school student, you are still considered a "new" college student. - Returning Student: If you have not attended any of the last three semesters (including summer session) at Cañada, CSM or Skyline you must submit an Application for Admissions for the Fall 2020 Semester. - New Transfer Student: If you have attended a college or university other than Cañada College, CSM or Skyline College, you are a new transfer student at Cañada College. - Continuing Student: Concurrent High School Student: You are a concurrent high school student if you are taking classes at college while attending high school.